Avicii786/Modern-App-Api-Dev/README.md

 Important Challenge Requirement:
 We want you to build this blog site with gated content, available only for logged-in users.
 However we still want the blogs to be indexed for SEO reasons, and would like visitors (not logged in) have access to 3 free blogs (just like Medium), after that we want to user to get a "limited" access to each page (maybe 20 lines or so), just like news website sometimes do.
 The logged-in users will have unlimited access to all the blogs.
 We will use [Firebase authentication](https://firebase.google.com/docs/auth) for user logins.

-### Bootcamp 2020 Project 12B: Building Serverless CRUD apps with Netlify Functions and FaunaDB
+### Project 12B: Building Serverless CRUD apps with Netlify Functions and FaunaDB

 [Project Article](https://www.netlify.com/blog/2018/07/09/building-serverless-crud-apps-with-netlify-functions-faunadb/)

 [Updated Code Repo](https://github.com/netlify/netlify-faunadb-example)

-### Bootcamp 2020 Project 12C: Building a Serverless JAMStack Todo app with Netlify, Gatsby, GraphQL, and FaunaDB
+### Project 12C: Building a Serverless JAMStack Todo app with Netlify, Gatsby, GraphQL, and FaunaDB

 [Project Videos](https://egghead.io/playlists/building-a-serverless-jamstack-todo-app-with-netlify-gatsby-graphql-and-faunadb-53bb)

 [Project 12C Todo App by Adil](https://github.com/adil-innovation-lab/JAMstackTodo)

-### Bootcamp 2020 Project 12D: Create A Bookmarking Application With FaunaDB, Netlify And Gatsby
+### Project 12D: Create A Bookmarking Application With FaunaDB, Netlify And Gatsby

 [Project Article](https://www.smashingmagazine.com/2019/10/bookmarking-application-faunadb-netlify-11ty/)

 Note: In the above article the project is done using 11ty however you are required to do it in Gatsby.js with TypeScript

-### Bootcamp 2020 Project 12E: Virtual Lolly using Gatsby, Netlify, FaunaDB, Formik, and Storybook 6
+### Project 12E: Virtual Lolly using Gatsby, Netlify, FaunaDB, Formik, and Storybook 6

 [Project Article](https://css-tricks.com/static-first-pre-generated-jamstack-sites-with-serverless-rendering-as-a-fallback/)